 One of the wonderful attributes of the New Forest is it’s wide and varied selection of restaurants and pubs offering a warm welcome and amazing cuisine to suit all tastes and requirements.
 It is not possible to list all of them so below is a small selection.

 Within walking distance of the holiday cottage:

 - Passford House Hotel, This is a short walk from the property, with beautiful gardens.
-We have not eaten here yet but the menu looks good and not over priced.
 You can also use the swimming pool, sauna and gym for a reasonable daily fee.
 They welcome local people as well as their guests.
 01590 682398

 - The Filly Inn, offering a wide selection of food.
 We will often walk here as it is far enough to justify a stop but close enough that the walk back is not too arduous.
 01590 623449

 - Hare and Hounds, Sway, is a local pub with reasonable food and friendly staff.
 01590 682404

 - The Fleur de Lys, Pilley.
 This is our favourite both for the atmosphere and the amazing food.
 Great to go for just a drink and there's always a local to chat with or enjoy the wonderful menu from an outstanding chef.
 Booking is essential.
 01590 672158.

 - The Haven Bar and Restaurant, This waterfront bar and restaurant has wonderful views over the Solent and the Isle of Wight.
 They are open all day for breakfast, lunch & dinner or just for a drink and a snack.
 Great fun on a Sunday evening between 4-7 as they have Live Music.